WELCOME TO MY

 .

-While waiting for a flight in the Barcelona-El Prat Airport, carrying my entire life in a backpack, filthy and grimy,
+While waiting for a flight in the Barcelona-El Prat Airport, carrying my entire life in a backpack,

-Indeed, garbage can.
+Me too, garbage can.
 Me too.